Do you need to find someone to design your website, and wonder how to choose a web designer that is perfect for you?

 - Do you feel you connect with this person who is potentially going to do your website?

 Do you feel you can have a calm conversation with him/her where you can explain what you want, how you want it, safely express your concerns and visions and feeling good about it?

 - Do you feel you can trust this person?

 You want to find someone you feel you can trust, who really listens to you, understands you, has the right skills and who will deliver on time.

-Look at other websites the web designer has created, and talk to the owners of these websites if you can.
+Look at the web designer’s portfolio, and talk to the owners of these websites if you can.
 Were they happy with everything?

 - Is it clear from the proposal what is and is not included in the price?

 If you don’t understand some technical stuff or have doubts, feel comfortable to ask – a professional web designer will understand that it’s important.

 - What is the time-frame for getting the website ready to launch?